 Pay comparisons and the classifications/groupings used

-The aim of the pay survey is the basis for choice of classification
+The aims of the pay survey as the starting point for forming comparison groups

 Comparisons within and between groups based on work duties